 If you need an evaluation of worker exposure to beryllium discussed in this article call us at 1-800-344-4414 or email us at firstname.lastname@example.org for details and a free estimate.

 Written by Robert E. Sheriff, MS, CIH, CSP, President

 Recently OSHA has put new Beryllium Regulations in effect to lower worker exposure levels.
 Based on information on the health hazards of worker Beryllium exposure, OSHA has lowered the allowable exposure level by a factor of 10—from 2 ug/m3 to 0.2 ug/m3—and create a separate standard for Beryllium (29 CFR 1910.1024).

 There are a variety of ways an individual may be exposed to Beryllium or Beryllium containing compounds.

-Each of these uses presents potential for exposures to workers mining, refining, molding, product development, manufacturing, usage and after life such as recycling or disposal.
-(Thankfully it has yet to be shown to be a hazard to golfers since ti is used in new lightweight golf clubs!
+Each of these uses presents the potential for exposures to workers mining, refining, molding, product development, manufacturing, usage, and afterlife such as recycling or disposal.
+(Thankfully it has yet to be shown to be a hazard to golfers since it is used in new lightweight golf clubs!
 Yours truly) is breathing a sigh of relief!!

 Some of the more significant exposures seem to be in casting and processing of Beryllium Copper and Beryllium Aluminum Alloys.
 This also includes deburring, heat treating, plating, polishing, cleaning, soldering, and assembly of components.